-Is the english translation "Are you looking for apples or for cars?" incorrect?
+Translation:Are you looking for apples or cars?

 The noun before the verb receives the emphasis.
 "Almákat keresel vagy autókat" 'are you looking for apples … or (maybe) cars?
 "Almákat vagy autókat keresel" - the focus is on the phrase "almákat vagy autókat" - are you looking for apples or cars … or maybe something else entirely.

 "Do you look for apples or cars" would describe a habitual action.
 I think it's a possible translation, but it would be a pretty unnatural/unlikely English without some qualifying context or condition like "When you're in place x".
 So try reporting it.
 They probably just didn't consider it as a possibility.

 Well, whether dl-hungarian comparing "apples and cars" falls across definite vs indefinite conjugation applications just above our immediate grasp, is just another innovative vivid teaching/grasping tool, or has been an age-old idiom, I'm enchanted and all the more enjoying Magyar's rollicking capacity to stretch the comparison beyond our ever clichéd "apples and oranges" Kudos and thanks, contributors/moderators of dl-hungarian!!